 In the dashboard scroll to the bottom of the side menu and under Policy tab click App content.

-After the steps above, scroll to the top of the side menu and go to the Dashboard where we will be able to continue.
+After the steps above, scroll to the top of the side menu and go to the Dashboard, then click on the Data Safety task where we will be able to continue with data safety section.

 Select An App Category And Provide Contact Details

 In this section, we will have to provide some more details:

 - App or game - Select whether the application is an app or a game.